What can you sell on Sellfy? and is it a legitimate platform.

 Let’s go back to Shopify for a minute.

-The cost of using these apps are on top of your Shopify costs.
+The cost of using these apps is on top of your Shopify costs.

 I am not going into a Sellfy vs Shopify comparison, because it would be like comparing chalk with cheese.